philrae2/Logseq/pages/Nobody Ever Gets Credit for Fixing Problems that Never Happened.md

 			- the amount of time spent working
 			- capability of the process used to do that work
-		- The performance of any process can be increased by dedicating additional effort to either work or improvement. collapsed:: true
+		- The performance of any process can be increased by dedicating additional effort to either work or improvement.
 			- ![image.png](../assets/image_1668123987323_0.png)
-			- Time spent on improving the capability of a process typically yields the more enduring change.
-This is because increasing time spent working is only effective at that time (obvious).
-Time spent on improvements increase the flow of investments.
-However time spent on improvements does not immediately improve performance, it takes time uncover the root causes of process problems and then to discover, test, and implement solutions, shown in the diagram as a delay between improvement activities and the resulting change in process capability.
+			- **Time spent on improving the capability of a process typically yields the more enduring change.** This is because increasing time spent working is only effective at that time (obvious).
+Time spent on improvements increase the flow of investments. **However time spent on improvements does not immediately improve performance, it takes time uncover the root causes of process problems and then to discover, test, and implement solutions,** shown in the diagram as a delay between improvement activities and the resulting change in process capability.
-			- No improvements in capability lasts forever.
+			- **No improvements in capability lasts forever.
 Processes go out of control without regular attention, designs become obsolete, and procedures become outdated.
-Capability goes down without regular maintenance.
+Capability goes down without regular maintenance.**
-		- Work harder loop to increase capability collapsed:: true
+		- Work harder loop to increase capability
 			- ![image.png](../assets/image_1668125104200_0.png)
 		- Work smarter loop
 			- ![image.png](../assets/image_1668132022999_0.png)